How Is Estate Planning Defined In Oklahoma?

 Are People Generally Surprised About Their Estates or Assets When They Meet With You?

 People generally have a fair idea of what assets they own, but they sometimes forget how much work it was to gather that money together and to keep it.
 They fail to take into account how much difference it could make in the life of their children when used properly.
 If a person has a $200,000 estate, that may not seem like much to them in many instances, but when they realize that they worked for forty years and saved money for all those years to put together that $200,000, and when they realize how much good they can do for their children and grandchildren with this estate, they are sometimes pleasantly surprised when they realize that they are giving their children a gift that is putting them decades ahead of where they would have been otherwise, even with a modest estate.

 In my area of the state including Oklahoma City, Nicoma Park, and Specner we are typically working people.
 There are not many of us born into money.
 We have a job and put a little bit out of every paycheck into a savings.
 It makes a real difference if we inherit $100,000.
-It could very easily double or triple the savings of a typical family, say in Midwest City, where the working parents are already in their forties.
+It could very easily double or triple the savings of a typical family, say in Edmond, where the working parents are already in their forties.

 The surprise is not how many assets the clients of a Harrah or Oklahoma City estate planning attorney have; the surprise is how much help they can give to their families with even a modest estate.